-Are you ready to jump into the thrilling world of Blackjack but feeling a bit lost on the rules of blackjack and where to begin?
+Are you ready to jump into the thrilling world of blackjack online Ireland but feeling a bit lost on the rules of blackjack and where to begin?
 We’ll start with the basics and before you know it, you’ll be playing like a blackjack rules pro.
 Let’s dive in and learn all the ins and outs of this exciting game, from how to place your bets to when to hold ’em and when to fold ’em.
 It’s time to get your game face on and shows that dealer who’s boss!

 A Blackjack deck is like a magic box full of cards, specially designed for this game.
 Card values in blackjack are spread across the six, 52-card packs, shuffled for the game.
 Black jack rules dictate, no jokers, with each blackjack card value being specific.
 The dealer will take the deck and shuffle it, like a magician performing a card trick, to ensure a random order of cards.
 They will typically shuffle the deck after a certain number of rounds or when the deck is depleted, it’s like a reset button for the blackjack casino game rules.
 The dealer will then deal the cards, and the game begins, as players try to make the best hand possible without going over 21.

 The card values in blackjack are set according to the number or symbol represented on the card.

 2 – 10 retain their numerical values while the other cards are valued as seen below:

 Ace can be used at each value point, the choice is yours unless it forces your hand over 21!
 In which case the blackjack rules state that the card value is one!